 (c) Educators may accrue PDPs through an educator-designed professional development activity that satisfies Department guidelines.

-(3) An educator also may choose to accrue professional development points in the following ways, as part of an individual professional development plan which receives any approvals necessary under the provisions of 603 CMR 44.04:

-(a) Achieving a passing score on a content-specific test approved by the Board will earn an educator 90 PDPs in the content area of the license.

-(b) Achieving a passing score on a performance assessment approved by the Board will earn an educator 120 PDPs, 90 in the content area of the license and 30 in pedagogy.
+(3) An educator also may choose to accrue professional development points by achieving a passing score on a performance assessment approved by the Board.
+This activity will earn an educator 120 PDPs, 90 in the content area of the license and 30 in pedagogy.

-(c) Taking the Mathematics Content Assessment will earn an educator 20 PDPs in the mathematics content area.

 (4) The Department shall develop and maintain a registry of professional development providers in order to facilitate access to information about professional development programs.

-(5) Notwithstanding 603 CMR 44.05 and 603 CMR 44.06, any core academic teacher, principal, assistant principal, or supervisor/director supervising or evaluating a core academic teacher, who fails to earn an SEI endorsement by the time designated for his or her cohort established pursuant to 603 CMR 14.07(2), will not be eligible to renew his or her license until such educator earns an SEI endorsement.
+(5) Notwithstanding 603 CMR 44.05, any core academic teacher, principal, assistant principal, or supervisor/director supervising or evaluating a core academic teacher, who fails to earn an SEI endorsement by the time designated for his or her cohort established pursuant to 603 CMR 14.07(2), will not be eligible to renew his or her license until such educator earns an SEI endorsement.
 Provided however, in accordance with 603 CMR 14.07(2), upon a showing of hardship, the Department may grant an educator an extension of time beyond the date designated for his or her cohort to earn an SEI endorsement.

+44.04: Options for Educators Employed in Massachusetts Public Schools.

+(1) An Educator employed in a Massachusetts public school may choose to use the use the Educator Plans covering the five years of employment prior to the date of application for license renewal to constitute the Individual Professional Development Plan required by these regulations.
+If the Educator chooses to use Educator Plans to constitute a Professional Development Plan, the Educator plans:

+(a) Shall reflect all professional development activities for which the Educator claims professional development points toward license renewal.
+If such Educator Plans document fewer Professional Development Points than are required for license renewal, the Educator shall also maintain an Individual Professional Development Plan document to record any additional required Professional Development Points, pursuant to 603 CMR 44.04(2)

+(b) Do not require additional approvals pursuant to 603 CMR 44.05.

+(2) An Educator employed in Massachusetts public schools for fewer than five years prior to license renewal may choose to use any Educator Plans in effect during the five year license period along with an Individual Professional Development Plan document to record any additional Professional Development Points required for license renewal.
+The provisions of 603 CMR 44.05 shall apply to the Individual Professional Development Plan document.

+(3) An Educator employed in Massachusetts public schools may choose to create and maintain a Professional Development Plan document entirely separate from any Educator Plans, in which case the provisions of 603 CMR 44.05 shall apply.

-44.04: Approval of Professional Development Plans
+44.05: Approval of Professional Development Plans

 (1) In accordance with G.L. c.
-71, § 38G, educators working in a Massachusetts public school must obtain approval of their proposed professional development plans from their supervisors by the timelines set out in 603 CMR 44.05 (2), and 44.06 (2).
+71, § 38G, educators working in a Massachusetts public school must obtain approval of their proposed professional development plans from their supervisors.
 Licensed educators working in schools other than Massachusetts public schools are encouraged to seek such approval.

 (a) Approval for proposed individual professional development plans shall be from the educator's direct supervisor or an appropriate designee.
 In most instances, this will mean that the plans of teachers and other educators who report to the principal will be approved by the principal, a principal's plan will be approved by the superintendent of schools, and a superintendent's plan will be approved by the chairperson of the school committee.